EderSantana/awesomeMLmath/README.md

 [An exploration of Random Processes for Engineers](http://www.ifp.illinois.edu/~hajek/Papers/randomprocDec11.pdf) this is an advanced course but one of my favorites.

 ### Signal Processing
+Signal processing will teach what are convolutions (for you convolutional neural nets).
+But no worries, signal processing is just linear algebra++.
+Ex.
+Fourier Transforms is an eigenvalue decomposition.
+All is one.
+If you trully learned linear algebra this part if mostly free.
 [edx Signals and Systems, part 1](https://www.edx.org/course/signals-systems-part-1-iitbombayx-ee210-1x-1)
 [edx Discrete Time Signal Processing](https://www.edx.org/course/discrete-time-signal-processing-mitx-6-341x-1)
 [adaptive signal processing](https://en.wikipedia.org/wiki/Adaptive_filter) this is the basis of neural nets, but I couldn't find modern video material...